-These Interim Condensed Unaudited Consolidated Financial Statements have been prepared in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34") as issued by the International Accounting Standards Board ("IASB").
-These Interim Condensed Unaudited Consolidated Financial Statements should be read in conjunction with the Company's most recently issued Annual Report which includes information necessary or useful to understanding the Company's business and financial statement presentation.
-In particular, the Company's significant accounting policies were presented in Note 3 of the consolidated financial statements for the years ended February 29, 2016 and February 28, 2015, and have been consistently applied in the preparation of these interim condensed consolidated financial statements.
-These Interim Condensed Unaudited Consolidated Financial Statements have been prepared on a historical cost basis except for certain financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These Interim Unaudited Consolidated Financial Statements have been prepared in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34") as issued by the International Accounting Standards Board ("IASB").
+These Interim Unaudited Consolidated Financial Statements should be read in conjunction with the Company's most recently issued Annual Report which includes information necessary or useful to understanding the Company's business and financial statement presentation.
+In particular, the Company's significant accounting policies were presented in Note 3 of the consolidated financial statements for the years ended February 28, 2017 and February 29, 2016, and have been consistently applied in the preparation of these interim consolidated financial statements.
+These Interim Unaudited Consolidated Financial Statements have been prepared on a historical cost basis except for certain financial assets which are recorded at fair value.
+In addition, these Interim Unaudited Consolidated Financial Statements have been prepared using the accrual basis of accounting except for cash flow information.